 - Put the dough back into the lightly floured mixing bowl and cover with Plastic Wrap.
 Let rise for two hours.
 At the end of the two hours, the dough should be more than double in size.

 - Once the dough has more than doubled in size, turn it out onto the counter and divide it into 12 rolls.
 Gently shape the pieces into balls and place them in a parchment-lined 11 x 13-inch baking dish.

 - Cover and let rise in a warm place for another hour, or until very puffy.
 Preheat oven to 375 degrees during the last 30 minutes of rising.
-Brush the rolls with melted butter and bake for 20 minutes.
+Brush the rolls with melted butter and bake for 20 - 30 minutes.
 The middle roll should be 190°F in it's center.
 Check with an instant-read thermometer.

 - Remove from the oven and brush with melted butter once more.
 These Hawaiian rolls can be made the day before and rewarmed just before serving.